Meghan Markle’s Baby Shower Did Not Break Any Royal Rules, Biographer Explains

 “The Brits don’t have them in restaurants or hotels.
 Someone hosts them in a private house,” Seward said of the events.
 “New Yorkers do everything in restaurants and hotels.
 It’s a different culture.”

-International news outlets Express and News.com.au reported that the no-doubt expensive celebration angered the Queen and Prince Harry.
+International news outlets Express and News.com.au reported that the no-doubt expensive celebration angered the queen and Prince Harry.
 The royals allegedly believed that Markle’s very public shower neglected their usually otherwise well-reserved manner.

 “I think Prince William will be angered by all of Meghan’s lavish extravagance this week and the fact her baby shower looked so ‘celebrity’ rather than ‘royal,'” former royal butler Paul Burrell reportedly told Express at the time.